Cryru/Emotion/README.md

   - Borderless fullscreen, and windowed support. (terms and conditions may apply)
   - Pause when focus is lost, lowering resource usage in the background.
   - Google ANGLE support
-  - Software renderer fallback.
-Windows only
+  - Software renderer fallback on Windows only
+  - GLFW support
 - File Support
   - Reading and writing of various BMP formats and PNG files.
 	- BMP: 8/16/24/32bit